A Unified Framework for the Non-Hermitian Localization: Boundary-Insensitive Modes and Electric-Magnetic Analogy

 {\textbf{Generalized Non-Hermitian Skin Effect}}\\

 Building upon the above framework, we extend the theory to establish a more universal description of NHSEs.
-It is well known that the Weyl equation describes massless Dirac fermions, with the Hamiltonian in an electromagnetic field given by \cite{jiang_QuantumSimulationTwoDimensional_2022}:
+The Weyl equation describes massless Dirac fermions, with the Hamiltonian in an electromagnetic field given by \cite{jiang_QuantumSimulationTwoDimensional_2022}:

 where $c$ is the speed of light, $q$ the particle charge, $\mathbf{p}$ the momentum operator, $\mathbf{A}$ the magnetic vector potential, $\Phi$ the electric scalar potential, and $\mathbf{\sigma}=(\sigma_x,\sigma_y,\sigma_z)$ the Pauli matrices.
 The first term represents the kinetic energy in the electromagnetic field, and the $\pm$ signs correspond to two chiralities.